Buenos Aires and Pacific Railway: Opening

+Chilean citizen Juan E. Clark obtained in 1872 a concession for the construction of a railway line from Buenos Aires to Chile.
+In 1882 the "Buenos Aires and Pacific Railway" (BA&P) company was registered in London, and Clark was able to begin construction of the line.
+Initially this new company was going to build the section between Mercedes, in the Province of Buenos Aires, and Villa Mercedes in the Province of San Luis.
+Trains were going to reach Buenos Aires from Mercedes using the tracks of the Western Railway, then connecting with the Andean Railway whose rails reached Mendoza and San Juan.

 Work began on the line to Villa Mercedes in July 1882 and the line was opened on 8 October 1886.
 After a change of plan, the company applied for, and was granted, permission to build its own independent access to Buenos Aires.
 Therefore, in 1888 the BAPR opened the 100-km length Mercedes−Palermo.
 It was a long-distance service with only two stops existing, Caseros and Muñiz.
 In Buenos Aires, Retiro was an intermediate stop before reaching Central Station terminus through Buenos Aires Northern Railway rail tracks.

 As Buenos Aires population increased, new stations were opening and frequencies were also increased.
 Some of those stations were La Paternal (which original name was "Chacarita") in 1887, Villa Devoto in 1888, Bella Vista in 1891 and San Miguel in 1896, Santos Lugares in 1906, Villa del Parque and Sáenz Peña one year later and El Palomar in 1908.

 The Sánez Peña-Villa Luro line was opened in 1909, that same year Palermo station began to be built.
 Three years later the line reached Retiro, that was a provisional station so the BAPR had planned to build a terminus in front of Correo Central.
 Nevertheless, the project was never carried out and the lands were sold in 1931 to build Luna Park.

 In 1938 the Sánez Peña-Villa Luro section was closed because of the construction of Avenida General Paz.
 The Municipality of Buenos Aires had stated that there could be no level crossings in the freeway which obligated BAPR to build a bridge over it.
 The line had been thought for freight services mainly, carrying merchandise to Riachuelo.
 However the creation of Port of Buenos Aires made cargo traffic decrease in the South of the city.
 The BAPR decided to close the line, leaving the Villa Real district without services and virtually isolated from public transport.